Career Timeline of Bruce Willis: Major Achievements and Milestones

 In 2003, Bruce Willis visited Iraq as part of the USO tour, singing to the troops with his band, The Accelerators.

-In 2007, Bruce Willis left Cheyenne Enterprises, leaving Arnold Rifkin as the sole operator, after the release of Live Free or Die Hard.
+In 2007, Bruce Willis left Cheyenne Enterprises to be run solely by Arnold Rifkin after Live Free or Die Hard.

 In 2009, Bruce Willis signed a contract to become the international face of Belvedere SA's Sobieski Vodka in exchange for 3.3% ownership in the company.